 Our aim is to cultivate inspiring places for these creative encounters to happen.

-Ainslie and Gorman Arts Centres are managed by an independent not-for-profit company limited by guarantee, Arts Capital Ltd, under head licence from the ACT Government.
+Ainslie and Gorman Arts Centres are managed by an independent not-for-profit organisation, Arts Capital Limited (ACN 639 255 815).

 Ainslie and Gorman Arts Centres reside on Ngunnawal Country, and we acknowledge the traditional owners and custodians of the land, the Ngunnawal people as well as the Ngambri, Ngarigu and others who traded on, travelled through and connected with this land, and continue to do so.
 We pay our respects to the Elders past, present and emerging.